jbertovic/tdacli/Readme.md

 ## TDACLI

-This is just a very simple CLI wrapper around my tdameritradeclient library.
+A simple CLI wrapper around my tdameritradeclient library.

 an example usage piped into jq running on linux